-5.1 The National Coordination Unit
+5.1 The National Coordination Unit^{}

-The NCU is responsible for the overall Swiss-Latvian Cooperation Programme orientation and for the identification, planning, implementation, financial management, controlling and evaluation of Projects, as well as for the use of funds under the Contribution in accordance with the Framework Agreement.
+The NCU is responsible for the overall Swiss-Lithuanian Cooperation Programme orientation and for the identification, planning, implementation, financial management, controlling and evaluation of Projects, as well as for the use of funds under the Contribution in accordance with the Framework Agreement.
 This includes to:

-- Ensure the adoption of the necessary national legal documents on the implementation and monitoring of Projects; - Coordinate the Swiss Contribution with other contributions, with the National Strategic Reference Framework and with the operational programmes; - Ensure that the appropriate provisions are included in the National Budget in order to safeguard that claimants have the necessary funds; - Confirm that the co-financing part has been provided according to the Project Agreement; - Ensure that there is no double financing of any part of the Project by any other source of funds; - Ensure the organisation of calls for, the collection of and the appraisal of Project proposals; - Establish a consultative steering committee, in which at least the NCU and selected line ministries, the regions, the civil society and the Swiss Embassy are represented; - Select the Project proposals to be submitted to Switzerland in consultation with the steering committee; - Submit well documented Project financing requests to Switzerland resulting from approved Project outlines; - Supervise and steer the implementation of Projects in accordance with the Project Agreements and by the establishment of an adequate check and monitoring system; - Check the invoices received from the Executing Agencies and verify the sufficiency of documentation; - Submit payment claims to the Paying Authority and certify their correctness and legality; - Ensure the efficient and correct use of available funds; - Verify in each Project if the value added tax (VAT) can be recovered by the Executing Agency and to inform the Swiss authorities accordingly in the form of a declaration by the applicant as part of the Project documentation; - Ensure the financial control, including complete and sufficient audit trails in all involved institutions; - Provide a yearly overall financial statement on all transfers of funds between Switzerland and the Paying Authority on one side and between the Paying Authority and all national involved bodies (e.g. NCU, Intermediate Body, Executing Agency) on the other side; - Submit yearly a summary with conclusions and recommendations of all audit reports of the financed Projects.
-The NCU presents in an annex all original conclusions and recommendations of the audit reports; - Ensure the discussion of audit results with the partners involved, including Switzerland, and the implementation of the decisions made based on the audit report;
+- Ensure the adoption of the necessary national legal documents on the implementation and monitoring of Projects; - Coordinate the Swiss Contribution with other contributions, with the National Strategic Reference Framework (2007 - 2013) and with the operational programmes;

-- Ensure regular reporting to Switzerland on the implementation of Projects financed by the Contribution, as well as to immediately report any irregularities; - Organise annual meetings at overall Swiss-Latvian Cooperation Programme level in consultation with the Swiss Embassy and to present an annual report; - Be responsible for the reimbursement to Switzerland of unduly paid sums financed by the Contribution: - Ensure information and publicity about the Swiss-Latvian Cooperation Programme; - Ensure storing of all relevant documents relating to Projects implemented within the Swiss-Latvian Cooperation Programme for 10 years after the completion of Projects.
+- Ensure that the appropriate provisions (as defined in project agreements) are included in the National Budget in order to safeguard that claimants have the necessary funds; - Confirm that the co-financing part has been provided according to the Project Agreement; - Ensure that there is no double financing of any part of the Project by any other source of funds; - Ensure the organisation of calls for, the collection of and the appraisal of Project proposals; - Establish a consultative steering committee, in which at least the NCU, the civil society, local and regional authorities and the Swiss Embassy are represented; - Select the project proposals to be submitted to Switzerland in consultation with the steering committee; - Submit well documented Project financing requests to Switzerland resulting from approved Project outlines; - Supervise and steer the implementation of Projects in accordance with the Project Agreements and the Implementation Agreements by establishing adequate monitoring and auditing systems; - Check the conformity of the payment claims; - Ensure that payments are made to the claimants within the specified deadlines; - Submit the respective reimbursement requests to Switzerland and keep the respective accounts; - Ensure the efficient and correct use of available funds; - Verify in each Project if the value added tax (VAT) can be recovered by the Executing Agency or final recipient and to inform the Swiss authorities accordingly in the form of a declaration by the applicant as part of the Project documentation; - Ensure the financial control, including complete and sufficient audit trails in all involved institutions; - Provide a yearly overall financial statement on all transfers of funds between Switzerland and the NCU on one side and between the NCU and all national involved bodies (e.g. Intermediate Body, Executing Agency, suppliers) on the other side; - Submit yearly a summary with conclusions and recommendations of all audit reports of the financed Projects.
+The NCU presents in an annex all original conclusions and recommendations of the audit reports; - Ensure the discussion of audit results with the partners involved, including Switzerland, and the implementation of the decisions made based on the audit report; - Ensure regular reporting to Switzerland on the implementation of Projects financed by the Contribution, as well as to immediately report any irregularities; - Organise annual meetings at overall Swiss-Lithuanian Cooperation Programme level in consultation with the Swiss Embassy and to present an annual report; - Be responsible for the reimbursement to Switzerland of unduly paid sums financed by the Contribution; - Ensure information and publicity about the Swiss-Lithuanian Cooperation Programme; - Ensure storing of all relevant documents relating to Projects implemented within the Swiss-Lithuanian Cooperation Programme for 10 years after the completion of Projects.